libp2p/docs/content/concepts/introduction/protocols/dht.md

 ---
 title: "Kademlia DHT"
-description: "Kad-DHT subsystem is an implementation of the Kademlia DHT, a distributed hash table that is designed for P2P networks."
+description: "The libp2p Kad-DHT subsystem is an implementation of the Kademlia DHT, a distributed hash table that is designed for P2P networks."
 weight: 25
 ---